MicrosoftDocs/azure-docs/articles/private-5g-core/policy-control.md

 ### SIM policies

 *SIM policies* let you define different sets of policies and interoperability settings that can each be assigned to one or more SIMs.
-You'll need to assign a SIM policy to a SIM (either directly or through its SIM group) before the UE using that SIM can access the private mobile network.
+You'll need to assign a SIM policy to a SIM before the UE using that SIM can access the private mobile network.

 Each SIM policy includes: